 Both print and electronic periodicals--also known as serials, journals, or magazines and including subscription indexes--represent an ongoing commitment, and the funding and selection of periodicals differs from the funding and selection of monographs.
 Because of increasing subscription rates and limited funds, acquisition of a periodical requires and receives substantially more consideration than acquisition of a single monograph.
 All new periodical subscriptions must be approved by a majority of the librarians and the director.

 Due to limited funds and the use of interlibrary loan, back runs of periodical titles will rarely be purchased.
-If retrospective holdings are to be purchased, microfilm and electronic versions will be considered.
+If retrospective holdings are to be purchased, electronic versions will be considered.

 Some or all of the following criteria are used in evaluating periodicals for acquisition or cancellation: